AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

 ## Import an edge system configuration

-To import an edge system configuration from the field to the corresponding edge system digital twin, follow these steps:
+To import an edge system configuration from the field to the corresponding edge system digital twin:

 1. In the left pane, select **Data Collection** > **Software Management**.